 The flaws could be used to launch denial-of-service or zero-day malware attacks, said Codenomicon CEO David Chartier.
 At this time, the company doesn't know of any active exploits, he said.

 The company worked with the Finnish National Computer Emergency Response Team (CERT-FI) to coordinate with vendors on remediation.
-CERT-FI released an advisory with information about
+CERT-FI released an advisory with information about vendor security patches.

 According to CERT-FI, the vulnerabilities target servers, server applications, workstations, end user applications, network devices, embedded systems and mobile devices.
 Codenomicon said the flaws in the XML libraries, code used to process XML data, affect many sectors, including banking, retail, manufacturing and healthcare.